Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Introduction

 In this work, we provide nearly tight bounds on approximation of self-bounding functions by low-degree polynomials and juntas in the $\ell_1$-norm.
+The results are obtained via the noise-stability analysis of self-bounding functions.
 Previous approximation bounds for the uniform distribution relied on bounding $\ell_2$ error that is more convenient to analyze using Fourier techniques.
 However this approach has so far led to weaker bounds on $\ell_1$ approximation error.
+Further the known bounds on $\ell_2$ approximation are known to be optimal \citep{FeldmanVondrak:15}.
 The dependence of the degree and junta size on the error parameter $\eps$ in our bounds is quadratically better (up to a logarithmic term) than bounds which are known for $\ell_2$ error.

-{\bf{Structural results:}} Our two key structural results can be summarized as follows. \begin{theorem} Let $f:\zo^n \rightarrow [0,1]$ be an $a$-self-bounding function and $\eps>0$.
+\paragraph{Structural results:} Our two key structural results can be summarized as follows. \begin{theorem} Let $f:\zo^n \rightarrow [0,1]$ be an $a$-self-bounding function and $\eps>0$.
 For $d = O(a/\epsilon \cdot \log (1/\epsilon))$ there exists a set of indices $I$ of size $2^{O(d)}$ and a polynomial $p$ of degree $d$ over variables in $I$ such that $\|f - p\|_1 \leq \epsilon$. \end{theorem} This result itself is based on a combination of two structural results.
-The first one gives a degree bound of $O(\frac{a}{\eps} \log \frac{a}{\epsilon})$.
-Previously, it was known that self-bounding functions with range $[0,1]$ can be $\epsilon$-approximated by polynomials of degree $O(1/\eps^{2})$ \cite{CheraghchiKKL:12}.
-Alternative proofs of this result were also given in \cite{FeldmanKV:13} and \cite{FeldmanV:13}.
-Our proof is based on the analysis of the function obtained by applying a noise operator to an $a$-self-bounding function $f$.
-This analysis is a generalization of the analysis from \cite{CheraghchiKKL:12} for submodular functions.
-However, instead of using the standard connection between noise stability and $\ell_2$ approximation by polynomials (as done in \cite{CheraghchiKKL:12}) we argue directly about the $\ell_1$ error of the polynomial obtained from the noisy version of $f$.
-Our analysis also implies that for every non-negative $a$-self-bounding function $f$, $\|f\|_1 \geq \frac{1}{3^a} \|f\|_\infty$ (see Lemma \ref{lem:hypercontractive}).
-This has been known for submodular \cite{FeigeMV:07} and XOS \cite{Feige:06} functions (with a constant $a$) and, together with approximation by a junta, can be used to obtain a learning algorithm with multiplicative approximation guarantees for all $a$-self-bounding functions \cite{FeldmanV:13}.
+The first one gives a degree bound of $O(\frac{a}{\eps} \log \frac{1}{\epsilon})$.
+Previously, it was known that submodular functions with range $[0,1]$ can be $\epsilon$-approximated by polynomials of degree $O(1/\eps^{2})$ \citep{CheraghchiKKL:12,FeldmanKV:13}. \citet{FeldmanVondrak:16} showed that the same upper bound applies all self-bounding functions and, more generally, all functions of low total influence.
+More recently, it was shown that this upper bound is tight \citep{FeldmanVondrak:15}.
+For comparison, as follows from the results in \citep{FeldmanVondrak:15}, for XOS functions there is no significant difference in between $\ell_1$ and $\ell_2$ approximation.
+In both cases degree $\Theta(1/\eps)$ and junta of size $2^{\Theta(1/\eps)}$ are needed.
+One natural open problem that is left open is the degree of polynomial necessary to approximate a submodular function in $\ell_1$ norm.